Checklist of Hard-To-Find Marriage Green Card Documents to Start Gathering Now

 They are required by the government

 The U.S. government needs to see ample evidence that an applicant meets the requirements of a green card.
-The amount of evidence has only grown since the public charge rule went into effect, which requires significant additional documents from both spouses as part of their marriage green card application.
 Without these documents, an applicant may end up waiting longer to receive their green card, or their application may be denied.

 They strengthen your application